Manikanta1210/Diagnosis-of-age-using-hand-image/README.md

 # Diagnosis of age using hand image

-Well, in this project, we are going to estimate the bone age of people using X-Ray images of the hand.
+Well, in this project, I am going to estimate the bone age of people using X-Ray images of the hand.

 The dataset used for this project is the Atlas dataset, which is publicly available. https://ipilab.usc.edu/research/baaweb/